ug-cp/fast_samd21_tc/README.md

 Keep in mind, TC4 and TC5 are not completely independent.
 But you can use TC4 and TC5 together as a 32-bit counter.
-This 32-bit counter allows to call the interrupt with a time between calls up to 136 years with a given precision of microseconds -- of cause the normal clock on an Arduino has not such a precision, but at least the software is doing its job correct.
+This 32-bit counter allows to call the interrupt with a time between calls up to about 1 day with a given precision of up to microseconds -- of course the normal clock on an Arduino has not such a precision, but at least the software is doing its job correct.